rstacruz/stylelint-rscss/README.md

 - Add [stylelint-config-standard](https://www.npmjs.com/package/stylelint-config-standard) as well!
 - Configure your text editor to use stylelint.
 (See [text editor support](#text-editor-support))
 - Add `npm run lint:css` to your CI script.
-- You can use styelint-rscss as a plugin and enable only the rules you need or customize their configuration.
-See [config.js](config.js).

 <br>